duderstadt-lab/mars-docs/examples/index.md

 Jupyter notebook showing how to retrieve the segment tables in a Python environment and how to plot the calculated rates with seaborn as well as in the **Rover** scriptable widgets.

 [2.
 Generate a Table of Parameter Values from the Archive](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_scripts_and_notebooks/Generate_a_table_of_parameter_values.groovy)
 Groovy script to make a MarsTable showing the value for the specified parameter for each molecule entry.

+More example scripts can be found in the git [repository](https://github.com/duderstadt-lab/mars-tutorials).